lzanini/mdbook-katex/README.md

 no-css = true
 ```

-and manually add the CSS and fonts to your mdBook project before build.
+and manually add the CSS and fonts to your mdBook project before building it.

-See [`mdbook-katex` Static CSS Example](https://github.com/SichangHe/mdbook_katex_static_css) for an automated example.
+See [mdBook-KaTeX Static CSS Example](https://github.com/SichangHe/mdbook_katex_static_css) for an automated example.

 ## Custom macros